verbb/postie/docs/support/troubleshooting.md

 #### The shipping page of checkout is very slow, or throws a 500 error

 This can happen when trying to request too many provider services in one go, often on a server with limited hardware resources.
-We'd recommend to ensure PHP 7 is installed, the server as adequate resources and memory limits.
+We'd recommend the server has adequate resources and memory limits.
 Decreasing the number of providers to fetch will also speed this process up, so ensure you enable only the services you require.

 #### There's some other error going on, or its not working